South Korea to boost dollar supply to ease economic pressures

 “We still need to implement our current policy of social distancing, personal hygiene rules and early testing in a more thorough and practical manner”, she told a briefing.

-Reporting by Hyonhee Shin and Cynthia Kim; Editing by Shri Navaratnam, Lincoln Feast and Kim Coghill
+Reporting by Hyonhee Shin and Cynthia Kim; Additional reporting by Joyce Lee; Editing by Angus MacSwan